ironbar/arc25/docs/modeling/Iteration_29_multi-gpu-rl.md

 I had to modify the `GRPOTrainer` on line 539 to add `quantization='bitsandbytes',`, otherwise I don't have enough VRAM. `/home/gbarbadillo/miniconda3/envs/arc25/lib/python3.10/site-packages/trl/trainer/grpo_trainer.py`

+When training with 2 GPUs the number of steps is halved, I would need to do experiments to verify that the model is learning correctly.

 ## Results

 ## Conclusion